devdumpling/osca/README.md

 ## Configuration

+Set the root host for the Preview and Production Vercel environments.
+If in a local development environment (e.g. the Development Vercal environment), this should be set to e.g. localhost:3000.
+Currently, we assume that all branches are deployed as subdomains.

 ```
-NEXT_PUBLIC_HOST=osca.coop # the root host which has branch deployments as subdomains. if local, set to e.g. localhost:3000.
+NEXT_PUBLIC_HOST=osca.coop
 ```

 If you need branch-specific environment variables for Vercel deployments, you can set overrides by appending `_{BRANCH}` in your Vercel environment configuration.
 For example, if you set `CLIENT_SECRET_DEVELOPMENT` in the Vercel dashboard, all deployments from the `development` branch can access it from `CLIENT_SECRET` from the server.
 Any existing `CLIENT_SECRET` variable is overwritten.